 English: Reading & Writing

 We use The Literacy Tree to support planning and teaching of English.
 Units of work focus on a particular book and include a range of genres.
-Where possible the units have been organised to complement the topic based approach of the ‘Cornerstones’ curriculum.
 The Literacy Tree grew from a passion for quality children’s literature and a belief that if children engage in these books early on not only will their lives be enriched but they will also develop that same passion and, through excellent teaching, become critical thinkers, readers and writers, enjoying the process at every stage (as learning should be an exciting and creative process).

 In all years groups the children work with a range of texts to create breadth and stimulate interest in learning to read and reading to learn.
 We use every opportunity there is to support children’s reading skills and comprehension, and we teach them to develop a love of reading.
 Children have the opportunity to listen to a variety of reading genres which enables them to develop their comprehension, make links between books and develop a deeper understanding and knowledge of the world.

-To extend and increase opportunities for children to practice and develop their skills class timetables include:
+To extend and increase opportunities for children to practise and develop their skills class timetables include:

 Phonics is a way of teaching children to read and write.
 It is the ability to hear, identify, and manipulate sounds and understand the link between the sound (phoneme) and the way it is written (grapheme).

 At Goldfinch Primary we use the Read Write Inc (RWI) programme to support the teaching of reading and writing, giving children a flying start with their literacy learning.
 RWI is a method of learning centred round letter sounds and phonics, and we use it to aid children in their reading and writing.